 (4) In proceedings under this Act a copy of all or part of a code of practice purporting to be certified by the CEO to be a true copy of that code at the relevant time is evidence of that code of practice without proof of the appointment or signature of the CEO.

-[Section 83 amended by No. 28 of 2006 s.
+[Section 83 amended: No. 28 of 2006 s.
 354.]

 84. Breach of code of practice not sufficient to prove cruelty